Academics /

 Research opportunities

-UMHS students have the opportunity to participate in diverse cutting-edge biomedical research under the mentorship of several faculty and utilizing a modern microbiology and molecular biology laboratory.
+UMHS students will participate in diverse, cutting-edge biomedical research under the mentorship of several faculty and utilizing a modern microbiology and molecular biology laboratory.
 Students can participate in research studies as part of the Medical Research Elective course or they can discuss volunteer research opportunities with the faculty.

 The Medical Research Elective

 The Medical Research Elective is a two-credit course for students interested in biomedical research.
-Motivated students with a history of strong academic performance have the opportunity to enroll in this 1-2 semester course.
+Motivated students with a history of strong academic performance can enroll in this 1-2 semester course.
 Students will develop a research project under the mentorship of UMHS faculty members.

-In the elective, students will be introduced to the fundamentals of research methodologies, data collection, analysis and interpretations.
-While completing their research project, students will formulate a research hypothesis, identify and execute appropriate experiments, and analyse the data.
+In the elective, students will be introduced to the fundamentals of research methodologies, data collection, analysis, and interpretations.
+While completing their research project, students will formulate a research hypothesis, identify and execute appropriate experiments, and analyze the data.

 Completing this course will give students a solid understanding of the importance of evidence-based medical research.
-The outcome of their research will be presented in the form of a poster and oral presentation at the Annual UMHS Research Conference.
+Their research outcomes will be presented in the form of a poster and oral presentation at the Annual UMHS Research Conference.

 Research laboratory